 Non- Traditional Adoptions in Ogden Utah

-Adoption is typically a heavily regulated matter.
+Adoptions are typically a heavily regulated matter.
 Every state has clear conditions that adoptive parents must meet to protect the best interests of the child.
 Some states allow non-traditional families to adopt a child, while others frown on this kind of arrangement.
 In Utah, non- traditional families are eligible for the process, whether it is a private affair or one organized by state agencies

 Who Can Adopt?

 Utah laws seek to ensure that a child is brought up in a stable home under a healthy environment.
-Therefore, the law gives legally married couples preference when it comes to adopting a child.
+Therefore, the law gives legally married couples preference when it comes to adoptions of a child.
 The requirement of marriage applies to both heterosexual and same-sex couples.
 That means that even non-traditional families can and do adopt in Utah.

 However, two cohabiting but unmarried persons, regardless of their sexual orientation, cannot adopt a child.
 A single person who is not cohabiting with another person is, however, eligible to adopt.
 To some, the prohibition of unmarried people from adopting may seem harsh, but the best interests of a child are the top priority in all such matters